-This strawberry cucumber salad is sweet and refreshing with a satisfying crunch in every bite.
-It’s a crazy easy, super seasonal side dish that’s perfect in its simplicity.
-Jump to recipe »
+This strawberry cucumber salad with mint and basil is sweet and refreshing with a satisfying crunch in every bite.
+It’s basically spring produce candy.
+It’s a crazy easy, super seasonal spring salad that’s perfect in its simplicity.

 Strawberry Cucumber Salad Recipe Notes

 This quick spring strawberry cucumber salad comes together in mere minutes, and it’s as easy as it gets.

 If you don’t have fresh mint and basil, try a bit of fresh parsley (although truly, the basil and mint are straight up magic with those farm fresh strawberries).
 Not a fan of red onions?
 Skip ’em or substitute shallots for a milder flavor.